Schnouki/bccc/README.md

 - In the main panel, you can start writing a new post by pressing `n`, or you can start replying to the focused post/reply by pressing `r`.
 After you have typed your message, press `Alt+Enter` to send it or `Escape` to cancel.
+- You can also edit an existing post/reply by pressing `e`.
 - In the main panel, you can press `=` to force reloading the channel.
 This is mostly useful when debugging, not for general usage `:)`
 - In the main panel, you can update the active channel title, status message and